 “The challenge for CEOs is considerable.
 The multi-generational workforce is on the way, but it will not be straightforward to manage.
 Even though jobs are being automated, retiring baby boomers are creating skill shortages.
 We need a fourth stage of education, to match the fourth industrial revolution.”

 - Camilla Cavendish in Extra Time: 10 Lessons for an Ageing World

-1. We need to realise that demography will shift culture and the balance of power
+1. We need to realize that demography will shift culture and the balance of power

 2. You are younger than you think: the stages of life are changing

 Our society is aging but we are also redefining what it means to be 50, 60, or 70.
 In fact, every stage of our lives is being redefined.
 For example, the stage of adolescence lasts much longer.
 “The stage of adolescence should last until 24.
 That’s the average age at which children now move out of the family home in the UK.”
 It is not old age that is getting longer, Cavendish explains, it is middle age.
 For example, in the US, an overwhelming majority (75%) of people between 60 and 75 have no cognitive or physical impairment.
 Fewer people develop dementia than ever before in history.
 We used to believe that dementia was inevitable in old age.
 It isn’t.